vmagelo/msdocs-django-three-azure-services/README.md

 | Database | Local PostgreSQL instance | Azure PostgreSQL service |
 | Storage | Azure Blob Storage* | Azure Blob Storage |

-\*Note that locally, Azure Blob Storage is still used.
+\*Note that locally, Azure Blob Storage is used.
+Substitute this with local storage solution?
 ## Requirements

 The [requirements.txt](./requirements.txt) has the following packages: